 Health insurers that treat tens of millions of seniors have overcharged Medicare through nearly $30 billion during the last 3 years on my own.
 Still, federal officials say they’re shifting ahead with lengthy-delayed plans to recoup as a minimum part of the cash.

-Officials have recognized for years that a few Medicare Advantage plans overbill the authorities by exaggerating how ill their sufferers are or charging Medicare for treating serious clinical situations they cannot prove their sufferers have.
+Officials have recognized for years that a few Medicare Advantage plans to overbill the authorities by exaggerating how ill their sufferers are or charging Medicare for treating serious clinical situations they cannot prove their sufferers have.

 Now CMS is attempting again, proposing a chain of better audits tailor-made to claw back $1 billion in Medicare Advantage overpayments with the aid of 2020 — just a 10th of what it estimates the plans overcharge the government in a given year.